billpmurphy/hask-archive/README.md

 * Python port of Haskell's type system that supports type checking, function type signatures, algebraic data types, and typeclasses
-* Easy creation of new algebraic datatypes and typeclasses
+* Easy creation of new algebraic datatypes and typeclasses (immutable, of course)
 * Pattern matching
 * Automagical function currying/partial application
 * Typeclasses from the Haskell `base` libraries, including `Functor`, `Monad`, and all the rest
 * Algebraic datatypes from the Haskell `Prelude`, including `Maybe` and `Either`
-* Efficient, lazily evaluated lists with Haskell-style list comprehensions
+* Efficient, immutable, lazily evaluated `List` type with Haskell-style list comprehensions
 * Easier function composition and application, operator sections, guards, and other nifty control flow tools
-* Tail call optimization decorator
 * Full Python port of (some of) the standard libraries from Haskell's `base`, including `Prelude`, `Control.Monad`, `Data.List`, and many more